gabholli/countries-site/README.md

 Countries

 ## Description
-This project contains files for a dog information website, created using the following:
+This project contains files for a country information website, created using the following:

 - React.js
 - TypeScript